AIBD/APA Wall Bracing Webinar Series

 Wall bracing is a method of providing lateral load resistance to residential structures.
 The initial webinar in this series provides an overview of wall bracing strategy and techniques, including how lateral loads are handled through braced wall lines and braced wall panels, an introduction to the wall bracing methods and options provided in the IRC, and the history and development of wall bracing.
 60 minutes.

-This program was originally presented on June 26, 2014, by APA Engineered Wood Specialist Bob Clark.
+This program was originally presented on June 26, 2014.

 Wall Bracing II: Meeting the Code Through Prescriptive Wall Bracing